 Where did the Germans get these railroad tracks?

 These tracks would have been readily available near every railway line.
-Formal requisitions to Berlin for “special alloy steel” rails would have taken forever to get—if they even existed—especially in wartime when such materials were scarce and needed elsewhere to fight the war.
+Formal requisitions to Berlin for “special alloy steel” rails would have taken forever to receive—if they even existed.
+This was especially true in wartime, when such materials were scarce and needed elsewhere in the war effort.

-Thomas Blatt, a survivor of Sobibor, relates how he was selected for a special work group: “Wagner led us along the railroad for about five minutes, finally stopping next to a pile of neatly stacked reserve railroad rails . . .
+Thomas Blatt, a survivor of Sobibor, discusses how he was selected for a special work group to handle the rails: “Wagner led us along the railroad for about five minutes, finally stopping next to a pile of neatly stacked reserve railroad rails . . .
 Now we were ordered to pick up a rail.
 The gates opened again and we were back in another hellish world.
 We marched straight in the direction of Lager III [the extermination area] and left the rails near the gate.
 This was simply the way the burned-out grates of the pyres were replaced.
 I was wondering why, with all their might, the SS stole the rails at night.
 But I assumed that the clever SS Wagner had found this eliminated the hassle of going through regular channels.”

 Samuel Willenberg carried railroad tracks at Treblinka: “A few days later a train of open wagons with a cargo of iron rails pulled up.
 Miete [an SS guard], screeching, ordered all the prisoners to begin unloading.
 With Miete alongside, I shouldered the end of one of the rails and set out . . .
 Miete ordered us to throw down the rail beside the camouflaged fence which separated the death camp and our complex.
 So it went on for several hours; as they beat and shoved us, we carried dozens of iron rails—at speed—from two wagons to the gate of the extermination area.”